EffectOrientedProgramming/book/Chapters/05_Testing.md

 This only works for user-defined types.
 What about built-in types like `Console`, `Random`, and `Clock`?
 For these, ZIO Test provides special APIs.
-We'll look at the three most-commonly used built-ins: the console, randomness, and time.

 ### The Console

 When using any ZIO output facilities such as `printLine`, output is automatically captured by the `TestConsole`.
 The captured output is always available from `TestConsole.output`, which produces a `Vector` of `String`.
-Each element of the `Vector` is an output line:
+Each element of the `Vector` contains an output line:

 ```scala 3 mdoc:testzio
 import zio.test.*